 Why Do Kids Leave the Church?
 Don't Forget Bad Theology!

-There has been a lot of talk recently about why kids leave the church, including this recent post by Bishop Robert Barron, and books such as You Lost Me (Kinnaman) and Sticky Faith (Kara Powell and Chap Clark).
+There has been a lot of talk recently about why kids leave the church.
+In the past few years, there has been important books on the subject by authors such David Kinnaman, Kara Powell, and Alex McFarland.
 These authors, and many others, rightly point out that issues are complex and can involve a number of different factors (moral, volitional, emotional, relational, intellectual, etc.).

 And yet there is a component often left out of these discussions—the influence of theology—that is so often at the heart of why kids leave the church.
 In my experience, there is often a faulty theological view driving why kids disengage the church (and many times their faith).
 Consider three examples: